-- Adverse developments in the financial markets could have a material adverse effect on our results of operations, financial position and our businesses, and may also limit our access to capital; our policyholders, reinsurers and retrocessionaires may also be affected by such developments, which could adversely affect their ability to meet their obligations to us. - Disruption to the financial markets and weak economic conditions resulting from situations such as post pandemic imbalances, inflation and geopolitical conflict may adversely and materially impact our investments, financial condition and results of operation. - Foreign currency exchange rate fluctuation may adversely affect our financial results. - Uncertainty relating to the determination of the London Interbank Offered Rate ("LIBOR") and the phasing out and replacement of LIBOR with alternative benchmark rates may adversely impact us. - The determination of the amount of current expected credit losses ("CECL") allowances taken on our investments is highly subjective and could materially impact our results of operations or financial position. - Our reinsurance subsidiaries may be required to provide collateral to ceding companies, by applicable regulators, their contracts or other commercial considerations.
+- Adverse developments in the financial markets could have a material adverse effect on our results of operations, financial position and our businesses, and may also limit our access to capital; our policyholders, reinsurers and retrocessionaires may also be affected by such developments, which could adversely affect their ability to meet their obligations to us. - Disruption to the financial markets and weak economic conditions resulting from situations such as post pandemic imbalances, inflation and geopolitical conflict may adversely and materially impact our investments, financial condition and results of operation.

+- Foreign currency exchange rate fluctuation may adversely affect our financial results. - The determination of the amount of current expected credit losses ("CECL") allowances taken on our investments is highly subjective and could materially impact our results of operations or financial position. - Our reinsurance subsidiaries may be required to provide collateral to ceding companies, by applicable regulators, their contracts or other commercial considerations.
 Their ability to conduct business could be significantly and negatively affected if they are unable to do so.